When Your LMS Meaning Isn’t Clear

 Content Development.
 When you have clarity on who needs to learn what in your organization, then you can start developing the actual content that will deliver the knowledge and learning to those who need it.
 At this point you shouldn’t even be thinking yet about how it will be delivered.
 That comes next!

 Content Delivery.
 Once you’ve mapped out exactly what the content will be, now you can sit back and look at the content with an eye towards determining what would be the best way to deliver that content.
-This is the right sequence.
 If you have a delivery method chosen before developing the content, then you may be limiting what you include in order to make it fit the preconceived delivery method.
 It’s much better to nail down the content and then decide how best to deliver it.
 And it doesn’t have to only be one delivery method.
-There may be some content that can be delivered through eLearning, some through face-to-face instruction, and some that blends both together.
+There may be some content that can be delivered through eLearning, some through face-to-face instruction, and some that is blended.
 Let the delivery methods fit the content for heightened LMS meaning.

 Learning Evaluation.
 There are two aspects to this: The first is figuring out how to best assess the learning of participants in the program you’ve created.
 The second aspect is making sure participants have plenty of opportunity to provide feedback about their learning experience so you can improve future learning efforts.

 To summarize, there’s a lot more that feeds into LMS meaning than the actual system itself, including business goals, learning goals, content development, content delivery, and learning evaluation.
 All these extras need to be supported by a top-notch LMS.
 Armed with this information, you can conduct a much better learning management system comparison to find one that works for you.

 When it comes to features of learning management system solutions, consider choosing eLeaP for your LMS – you can even try it for free.
 Find out more by contacting us today!